amjadaldayem/amjadaldayem/README.md

 <h1 align="center">Hello,  I am Amjad 👋</h1>

-<h3 align="left">👩‍💻  About Me</h3>
+<h3 align="left">About Me 💻</h3>

-<p align="left">As a seasoned Full Stack Developer, I excel in creating immersive user interfaces with React, Angular, and Vue.js, and developing scalable backend solutions using Node.js, Ruby on Rails, and Django.
-Proficient in serverless technologies like AWS Lambda and Azure Functions, I architect cloud-native applications for optimal performance.
-My expertise includes CI/CD pipelines (GitLab CI/CD, Jenkins, GitHub Actions), version control (Git), and containerization (Docker, Kubernetes).
-With extensive experience in eCommerce, healthcare, and real-time data synchronization, I thrive in collaborative environments, delivering impactful and innovative solutions.</p>
+<p align="left">I'm a Senior Full Stack Developer with 10+ years of experience in building dynamic front-ends with React, Angular, and Vue.js, paired with scalable back-ends using Node.js, Ruby on Rails, and Django.
+I design efficient cloud-native applications leveraging AWS Lambda and Azure Functions.
+Proficient in CI/CD pipelines, Git, and containerization with Docker/Kubernetes.

+With a background in eCommerce, healthcare, and real-time data, I excel in creating impactful, user-focused solutions.
+Always up for collaborative challenges and innovative development. 🚀</p>

 <h3 align="left">Contact Information</h3>